junesirius/junesirius.github.io/_posts/Supernatural/SPN_Wild_West/SPN-Wild-west-whole-novel.md

 "No, Dean!"
 Sam jumps to his feet.
 "That might be the idea!
 This book here also said something similar, quite many are saying the same thing actually, I just didn't realize they might be literal, thought it's more metaphorical."

 He slides the book over with some illustration that looks like a river with sand banks on its sides, "Imagine the time is like river or something, fluid, rapid turbulence flow of some kind, and each of us is like a floating leaf.
-Cas can bend the waterway so it becomes non-chronological, the downstream touches the upstream, that's how we land here.
+Cas can bend the waterway so it becomes non-chronological, the downstream touches the upstream, that's how we landed here.
 And folding some part off would be to fast-forward into the future.
 But if we stay here for too long, we are like the leaves washed away by the flow by too far, that's probably why he can't find us, because he doesn't know where we are in the time flux anymore."

 Dean's brows knit into a knot.
 "So...
 If we make some noise, *splash!* Fish jump out of water, we can make ourselves stand out in this timeline river somehow, so he can find us."